svendjo/c6-www/README.md

 Website for for Count Chocolate II.

 ## Local
-Node / npm is already isntalled through homebrew.
+Node / npm is already installed through homebrew.
 Install the website.

 `npm install`